 Anchal goes far beyond employment, though to ensure the women they work with have healthy, fulfilling, and financially independent lives.
 Their programs take a holistic approach, considering both qualitative and quantitative measures across five facets to measure success.
 The five facets they actively track are economic, intellectual, physical and emotional health, confidence, and community.

 Economic: Not only do artisans earn anywhere from 25% to 100% more working with Anchal than they did previously, but now 70% of the women artisans are the main income earners in their family and are able to control their household’s income.
 Additionally, 88% of Anchal’s artisans have invested in new homes, made expansions or additions, or invested in furniture and appliances.

 Intellectual/Education: Anchal provides educational workshops in subjects such as financial planning, communication, and goal setting that artisans can take advantage of.
 Additionally, each and every one of the artisans that works with Anchal is investing in their children’s education.

 Health: Working with Anchal provides an avenue for artisans and their families to have access to what they need to lead healthy, happy lives.
-Ninety eight percent of Anchal’s artisans are able to afford healthy food options and 90% can afford health care for themselves and their family.
+Ninety-eight percent of Anchal’s artisans are able to afford healthy food options and 90% can afford health care for themselves and their families.